-We primarily operate in the following end markets: Semiconductor, Diversified Electronics, Communications, Utilities, Aero, Defense and Space, and Industrial Manufacturing and Other.
+We primarily operate in the following end markets: Semiconductor, Diversified Electronics, Communications, Utilities, Aero, Defense and Space, Industrial Manufacturing, and Other.
 These end markets are large, diverse and poised for growth from sustained tailwinds in electrification and digitization.
 Our focus on continuous innovation and our extensive product portfolio will position us as a key enabler of technologies necessary to drive electrification and digitization.
 With key application expertise and solutions for engineers to enable advancements, we are positioned to benefit from these secular tailwinds.
-Based on [NewCo] management's estimates as of December 2024, the serviceable addressable market is approximately [\$16 billion] within a total addressable market of approximately [\$26 billion], with favorable secular growth trends.
+Based on third-party reports, proprietary company intelligence from market diligence, and market size estimates as reported in peer companies' publicly available materials, management estimates that, as of December 2024, the potential serviceable addressable market is approximately [\$16 billion] within a total potential addressable market of approximately [\$26 billion].